okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 #### 1. Start self-service registration and submit the email authenticator

-First, the user starts a new account registration using your app.
-They are required to enroll in the email authenticator.
+First, the user starts a new account registration using your app and is required to enroll in the email authenticator.
 After they submit email for enrollment, your app displays an OTP page.
-See the following to learn more about this flow:
+See the following guides to learn more about this flow.

 **Learn more:**